ttzv/propsicl/README.md

 # propsicl
-Simple class that allows to quickly generate and use custom properties in your application
+Tiny "library" that allows to quickly generate and use custom properties in your application